NVIDIA/aistore/reb/README.md

 Under degraded disks or heavy load, abort propagation alone can approach this bound.

-In the end, the 10s value is a compromise: long enough to cover typical cleanup, short enough that Smap flicker (when nodes keep leaving and (re)joining) doesn't stack waiters.
+In the end, the timeout value is a compromise: long enough to cover typical cleanup, short enough that Smap flicker (when nodes keep leaving and (re)joining) doesn't stack waiters.